Up On Top

 The IICRC has been the driving force in establishing the main industry standards and reference guides for professional carpet cleaning, water damage restoration and mold remediation.
 These IICRC standards take years to develop and require the coordination of experts in the field: manufacturers, industry organizations, insurance professionals, training schools, contractors, and public health professionals.

 Every five years, the standards are reviewed and updated.
 The water damage restoration field changes rapidly with advancements in technology and science, and therefore the standards must evolve to keep pace.

 About SERVPRO of LBL South

-SERVPRO of LBL South specializes in the cleanup and restoration of commercial and residential property after a water damage event.
-Our staff is highly trained in property damage restoration.
-From initial and ongoing training at SERVPRO’s corporate training facility to regular IICRC-industry certification, rest assured our staff is equipped with the knowledge to restore your property.
+SERVPRO of LBL South specializes in the cleanup and restoration of residential and commercial property after a fire, smoke or water damage event.
+Our staff is highly trained in property damage restoration and we are an IICRC Certified Firm.
+We believe in continuous training: from initial and ongoing training at SERVPRO’s corporate training facility to regular IICRC-industry certification, rest assured our staff is equipped with the knowledge to restore your property.